 Flexiblely define your custom fields

-Prepare article detail page template
+Prepare the article detail page template

-The template syntax of Anqi CMS borrows from Django's template engine, using double curly braces{{变量}}To output variable content, use single curly braces and the percentage sign{% 标签 %}Process logic and call data.
-Understanding these basic rules allows us to easily embed custom fields into the page.
+The template syntax of AnQi CMS draws on Django's template engine, using double curly braces{{变量}}To output variable content, use single curly braces and percentages{% 标签 %}Come to handle logic and call data.
+Understanding these basic rules, we can easily embed custom fields into the page.

 How to display custom fields on the article detail page